At 34, 'Mommy Rocket' Fraser-Pryce sprinter to beat in Tokyo

 “Now I'm just going to have to map out a different trajectory for my life,” Thomas said.

-On June 5, it was Fraser-Pryce who became the second-fastest woman in history in the 100 — her time of 10.63 declared to the world that she was, indeed, ready for the push to Tokyo.
+On June 5 it was Fraser-Pryce who became the second-fastest woman in history in the 100 — her time of 10.63 declaring to the world that she was, indeed, ready for the push to Tokyo.

 “Honestly no… I never expected I would run 10.6 and think it's a good thing because there was no pressure,” Fraser-Pryce said when she posted the time.